Baby development at 10-11 months: what’s happening

-Your child doesn’t smile or show whether they're happy or sad.
+Your baby doesn’t smile or show whether they’re happy or sad.

-Your child can’t sit on their own or uses one hand a lot more than the other.
+Your baby can’t sit on their own or uses one hand a lot more than the other.

-You should see a child health professional if you notice your child has lost skills they had before.
+You should see a child health professional if you notice your baby has lost skills they had before.

 You should also see your child and family health nurse or GP if you or your partner experiences the signs of postnatal depression in birthing mothers or postnatal depression in non-birthing parents.
 Symptoms of postnatal depression include feeling sad and crying for no obvious reason, feeling irritable, having difficulty coping and feeling very anxious.